htutwaiphyoe/mastering-accessibility/web-accessibility/README.md

 if lists have their lists style removed with CSS, there's no dot, they will actually not call it out as a list in a lot of cases in Safari => add role list

 label every control, for, id, wrap input in label

+## 15. Setting Language and Fixing Markup

+put HTML Lang

+depending on how the content is like what language it's in, the screen reader will change its pronunciation

+page level versus element level language => can overwrite